Liverpool v Aston Villa tickets | Premier League | Anfield

 October 2020 - Aston Villa 7-2 Liverpool: The most shocking result in this rivalry's modern history.
 Villa demolished the reigning Premier League champions 7-2 at Villa Park, with Ollie Watkins scoring a perfect first-half hat-trick and Jack Grealish contributing five goal involvements (two goals, three assists).
 Despite Mohamed Salah scoring twice for Liverpool, this was the first time the Reds conceded seven goals since 1963 and marked the first time reigning English top-flight champions shipped seven in a league match since 1953.
 Ross Barkley also scored on his Villa debut in an unforgettable performance.

-1982 European Cup Final - Liverpool 1-0 Aston Villa: The most significant match between these clubs came in Rotterdam, where Liverpool faced Villa in the European Cup final.
-Alan Kennedy scored the decisive goal to secure Liverpool's third consecutive European Cup triumph.
+1982 European Cup Final - Liverpool 1-0 Aston Villa: One of the most significant matches between these clubs came in Rotterdam, where Liverpool faced Villa in the European Cup final.
+Alan Kennedy scored the decisive goal.
 This final remains the only time two English clubs from outside London met in a major European final.

 May 2009 - Liverpool 5-0 Aston Villa: Liverpool demolished Villa at Anfield with Steven Gerrard scoring a hat-trick.
 This emphatic victory showcased Liverpool's attacking prowess during their title challenge season.

-In the 2020s: Recent meetings have produced entertaining football with Liverpool maintaining overall superiority but Villa providing stern tests.
-The 7-2 victory stands as Villa's greatest modern triumph, while Liverpool have generally dominated at Anfield.
+In the 2020s: Recent meetings have produced entertaining football, with Liverpool maintaining overall superiority but Villa providing stern tests.
+The 7-2 victory stands as Villa's greatest modern triumph, and their 4-2 win in May 2026 was their first over Liverpool since.

-Villa's improvement: Under Unai Emery, Villa have become increasingly competitive, earning draws and pushing Liverpool hard in recent encounters, demonstrating their resurgence as a force in English football.
+Villa's rise: Under Unai Emery, Villa have become genuinely competitive against the elite, qualifying for the Champions League and lifting the Europa League in 2025-26 - clear evidence of their resurgence as a force in English football.

 Key players to watch